gshutler/hatchet/configuration.md

 appender that delegates its log calls to an instance of the standard Ruby logger.

-Hatchet also comes with two formatters, the `StandardFormatter` and the `SimpleFormatter`.
+Hatchet also comes with three formatters, the `PlainFormatter`, the `StandardFormatter`, and the `SimpleFormatter`.

+The `PlainFormatter` is a formatter that outputs messages as they are received with no additional information or cleansing.

 The `StandardFormatter` is a formatter that outputs messages in the TTCC format of log4j.
 This is a format that is easy to grep and works well with log